 Hiking Time: 2 hours

 We leave the Albert 1er hut early in the morning when the snow is still frozen, to catch the best conditions underfoot.
 Making our way across the Col Superior du Tour (3289m) into Switzerland.
-From here we cross the glacial terrain of the Trient Plateau, before dropping down the Orny Glacier to the Cabane d’Orny (2831m) where we enjoy a short break and wonderful scenery.
-A pleasant descent of about 2 hours brings us to the La Breya chairlift, which takes us down to the pretty lakeside village of Champex where we take a taxi to La Fouly and lay our heads for the night in dormitory accommodation.
-There is a small supermarket here to stock up on trail snacks and essential items.
+From here we cross the glacial terrain of the Trient Plateau, before dropping down the Orny Glacier to the Cabane d’Orny (2831m) where we rest for the night.

 A gentle walk out of La Fouly leads to a steeper trail up to Col du Neve de la Rousse at 2752m, a tranquil spot where you have a good chance of spotting marmots, chamois, bouquetins, and other alpine wildlife.
 From this elevated pass you can also take in wonderful views of the Mont Blanc massif and across to the Grand Combin.
 A long but steady descent takes us past the snowy waters of the wonderfully-named lake Gouille du Dragon (dragon’s puddle!) and on to Bourg Saint Pierre.
 We stop here for the night - make the most of your last chance for a hot shower!
 You'll also be able to buy a few snacks and delve into your trek bag for a change of clothes and any items that you might want.